 In Years 9 and 10, the students will follow a common IGCSE First Language English course.
 The great majority of our students will take English as a First Language at the end of Year 10.
-However, there may be some students who prefer to take English as a Second Language at the end of Year 10.
+However, there may be a small number of students who will be advised to take English as a Second Language at the end of Year 10.
 In that case, we still think it better for the students to be in the same classroom.
 Those who take just English as a First Language will not be disadvantaged; those taking English as a Second Language will benefit from the English skills of those around them in class.
 Many of the tasks for the two exams are complementary and it is beneficial to all students to explore both possibilities in the lessons.

-The students take an English as a First Language style examination at the end of Year 9 which will give us an indication of their likely aptitude in Year 10.
+The students take English as a First Language style examination at the end of Year 9 which will give us an indication of their likely aptitude in Year 10.
 However, a final decision about which qualification they take in May of Year 10 can wait until after the January Mid-Year examination in Year 10.
 That will consist of a full English as a First Language test - which will help us guide each student towards the best course for their talents at the end of the year.
 After those Mid-Year examinations, the English teacher will start to differentiate between the students in terms of the tasks they undertake, although as stated above, many of the challenges facing both sets of students are complementary.

-It is only if we feel that a student wouldn't obtain at least a C grade in English as a First Language at the end of Year 10 that we would recommend switching to the other course.
+It is only if we feel that a student wouldn't obtain at least a C grade in English as a First Language at the end of Year 10 that we would recommend taking English as a Second Language in Year 11.
 Parents are strongly advised to follow the recommendations made by the English teachers but final decisions about course choices ultimately belong to parents.
 Should a student wish to take both First and Second Language, it is possible to take the second examination in Year 11.